-- ♠ Remain calm and try first to defuse the situation.
-Politeness, courtesy, respect or humour can often reduce tensions. - ▲ If an assailant demands property, give it up.
-Your safety is more important. - ⚠ Create a timely diversion by tossing your wallet in the opposite direction of your exit. - ▲ Carefully note details of the environment around you. - Note the clothing of an attacker.
-This has greater success for Police identification than a description of the face. - Seek support for post-traumatic stress.
+- Remain calm and try first to defuse the situation.
+Politeness, courtesy, respect or humour can often reduce tensions. - If an assailant demands property, give it up.
+Your safety is more important. - Create a timely diversion by tossing your wallet in the opposite direction of your exit. - Carefully note details of the environment around you. - Note the clothing of the attacker.
+This can help the Police to identify the attacker than a mere description of the face. - Seek support for post-traumatic stress.